 Some gamers consider Dawn of Sorrow one of the greatest “Metroidvania” episodes of the Castlevania games.
 Others go as far as to say it’s one of the best Nintendo DS games ever.

 I’d be fair and acknowledge that Dawn of Sorrow was slick in various ways, with above-average stage design and music.
 The problem though, the game reused the same soul system introduced in Castlevania: Aria of Sorrow, and in doing so, removed the key attraction of a new Metroidvania title i.e., that of a new gameplay system.
 Yes, the system was enhanced.
 The Nintendo DS also has better graphic and sound capabilities, compared to the Game Boy Advance for which Aria of Sorrow was released for.
 But to me, it still felt like a convenient rehash.
 There just wasn't that "freshness" in the gaming experience.

-Moreover, the muddled storyline started in Aria of Sorrow continued to plague the game.
+Moreover, the muddled storyline that started in Aria of Sorrow continued to plague the game.
 Like its predecessor, Dawn of Sorrow was also set in the future, but its East European stage design simply didn't feel very futuristic.